- How do consumers and organizations make buying decisions?

 The process starts with need recognition.
 Need recognition could be as simple as running out of coffee.
 Need recognition could also take place over several months, such as when repeated car repairs influence a consumer to make a decision to buy a new car.
 (Step 1 in Exhibit 11.4).

 Next, the buyer gathers information.
-If the consumer is making a decision to purchase a house, he or she might research information about financing, available homes, styles, locations, and so forth (Step 2).
+If the consumer is making a decision to purchase a house, they might research information about financing, available homes, styles, locations, and so forth (Step 2).
 Once the consumer has gathered the information, he or she must evaluate alternatives (Step 3).
 For example, a consumer might eliminate all homes that cost over $150,000 or are more than a 30-minute drive to work.
 After evaluating the alternatives, the consumer will make a decision based on those alternatives.
 Then the consumer makes the purchase decision, the decision to buy or not to buy (Step 4).
 Finally, the consumer assesses the decision itself and his or her satisfaction with the purchase, which would include not only the home, but the buying experience as well (Step 5).

 Influences on Consumer Decision-Making